What To Look For in a Bench Grinder

 The best bench grinder should have a motor with a minimum rating of 150W so its grinding wheels won’t be slowed down when you’re grinding or polishing.
-Look for wheels that spin at a rate of least 2,500rpm.
+Look for wheels that spin at a rate of at least 2,500rpm.

 To minimize vibration and noise a bench grinder should weigh at least 6-7 kgs and come with rubber feet and bolt holes for firm mounting to a workbench.